The Ubuntu Pro CLI reference guide

 Description:

-Outputs system-related information about Pro services.
+Output system-related information about Pro services.

-pro system reboot-required#
+pro system reboot-required

 Usage: